-CMS Change to Hospital Conditions of Participation Requires Medical Staff Membership on Hospital BoardsAdded by Thomas Mortell in Health Law, News on May 11, 2012
+CMS Change to Hospital Conditions of Participation Requires Medical Staff Membership on Hospital BoardsAdded by Thomas J. Mortell in Articles & Publications, Health Law on May 11, 2012

 On May 10, 2012, the Center of Medicare and Medicaid Services (CMS) issued two final rules that, according to CMS, will have the effect of “modifying, removing, or streamlining current regulations that the agency has identified as “excessively burdensome.”
 In a health care world of ever increasing regulation, that’s certainly a breath of fresh air.

 According to CMS, the purpose of this streamlining effort is to help work towards achieving President Obama’s directive to reduce unnecessary burdens on business and save approximately $1.1 billion across the healthcare system in the first year and more than $5 billion over five years.
 See Executive Order No. 13563, January 2011.

 CMS’s new final rules include: (1) a rule that updates the Medicare CoP for hospitals and critical access hospitals (CAHs) and (2) a Medicare Regulatory Reform rule that identifies and eliminates duplicative, overlapping, outdated, and conflicting regulatory requirements for a host of healthcare providers and suppliers.

 CMS’s May 10 fact sheet (found here) states that the CoP Rule is intended to reduce regulatory burden by:

 - Requiring that all eligible candidates, including APRNs and PAs, must be reviewed by the medical staff for potential appointment to the hospital medical staff and then allowing for the granting of all the privileges, rights, and responsibilities accorded to appointed medical staff members.